API responses generally follow a structured format. Use this function to

 Value

-default, the response is processed with resp_body_auto().
+By default, the response is processed with resp_body_auto().
+If the

 See also